How do I get more product information/product comparisons/prices?

 How can I compare the costs of running the heat pump and air-conditioning options available?

-Regular cleaning of filters (vacuuming or washing if necessary) and a yearly service by a qualified technician before change of heating/cooling season is recommened.
+Regular cleaning of filters (vacuuming or washing if necessary) at least every three months for a split system unit and disposable filters in a ducted system we advise to be changed over between 6 – 12 months, and a yearly service by a qualified technician before the change of heating/cooling season is recommended.

 What is the heat pump defrost cycle and how can this be avoided?

-What happens if I run a heat pump on a high temperature while the external temperature is extremely cold?
+What happens if I run a heat pump at a high temperature while the external temperature is extremely cold?

 Your outdoor unit may freeze up causing the unit to go into a defrost cycle more often.